ashrithyvs/StressBusters/README.md

  Instructions to execute the project:
  1)clone the project.
  2)navigate to project folder and open GITBash/Hyper/Any CLI in that location.
+ 3)type npm install *it will take few moments*
- 3)type npm start.
+ 4)type npm start.
  *it will take few moments to open the url*

- *if the url doesn't open automatically follow bellow step* 4)open google chrome(recommended) and type "https://localhost:3000" in URL bar.
+ *if the url doesn't open automatically follow bellow step* 5)open google chrome(recommended) and type "https://localhost:3000" in URL bar.

  for queries:
  contact: ashrithy20@gmail.com